umich-brcf-bioinf/2022-02-28-umich-computational-foundations/source/Module00_Introduction.md

 ![Zoom non verbals](images/Module00_zoom_nonverbals.png)

   - **Raise Hand** to request clarification or ask a question.
 (Same an in-person workshop.)
-  - **Gray chevron [Slow down / Give me a moment]** when you need more time to complete an exercise or you would like the instructor to repeat an idea
   - Instructors will use **Green check** and **Red X** to poll the group at checkpoints along the way.
 <br/>